niteshpatare/htddm/content/pages/home.md

 ---
 template: HomePage
-slug: ""
+slug: ''
 title: How To Do Digital Maraketing
 featuredImage: https://ucarecdn.com/4412a3ce-f9ad-46d9-83d4-3d3f027156f4/
-subtitle: "### Build your brand on online business space!"
+subtitle: '### Build your brand on online business space!'
 section1: >-
   # Discover What All The Buzz Is About!

   * Unstoppable Entrepreneur.